This is the title of a book that jumped to the head of my reading list. This topic is very personal to me.

 I read on p.
 XXIX (that would mean it’s in the introduction) this:

 “If you were shaking your head before, you’re really shaking it now, I imagine.
 I don’t blame you.
 Almost no one—not even the police officers who deal with it every day, not even most psychiatrists—publicly connects marijuana and crime.” –Alex Berenson

 I’ve known this.
-I’ve known this for 20 years.
+I’ve known this for over 20 years.
 That is how long my life has been entangled with the prison system because of the boys I’ve raised.
 Every one of their crimes has involved marijuana.
 Every one.
 And nearly every one we have met in prison is also incarcerated because they were high on marijuana.

 You would think alcohol would be the more common cause of crime.
 We know it is not.
 Studies also say it is not.

 We’ve known this.
 As we’ve been watching this movement of legalizing marijuana we’ve been telling our story.
 But no one is really listening.
 We are treated like our story is separate incidents.
 Maybe this book will help stop the train.
 This is why it jumped to the head of my reading list.
 Maybe one of you is in a position to stop the train which is inspiring me to write this.
 Maybe you as the parent to your teen can speak the truth to those in your circles—and to your teen.

 Instead of presenting my case or telling you our sad story, I’m going to bullet-list facts that I’ve come across.
 With sources.
 Read the book.
 Read my list.
 I think you will become convinced too.
 My prayer is you will not be able to unsee this.